tolarewaju3/eda-servicenow/README.md

 ![Event stream](img/event_stream.png)

-**Then, we'll create an AAP credential** so that our rulebook can call the password reset job on our Ansible controller.
+**Next, we'll create an AAP credential** so that our rulebook can call the password reset job on our Ansible controller.

 Select `Automation Decisions --> Infrastructure --> Credentials --> Create Credential`.
-Use the following details.

 * **Name:** aap
 * **Organization:** Default